What Is Comprehensive Coverage? (Other than Collision Coverage)

 With an older or less expensive car, you may feel confident in your ability to pay for repairs or total vehicle replacement.
 If your car is newer or you don’t feel like you would have the money on hand to pay for unexpected repairs, Comprehensive Coverage could be a smart investment.
 Your personal finances would also influence whether or not you choose a deductible, and if so, how high of a deductible.
 Remember, a higher deductible results in a lower premium.

-Potential real-life scenario: You're driving home late one night and out of nowhere a deer runs across the street.
+You're driving home late one night and out of nowhere a deer runs across the street.
 Try as you might you can’t avoid contact with the animal and your car collides with it.
 Once you pull over to the shoulder of the road, you get out of your car and find that the animal has vanished into the night, leaving only a crushed fender in its place.
-With comprehensive coverage, your fender will be replaced upon payment of your deductible, so long as the cost of the repairs doesn’t exceed your vehicle's actual cash value.
+With comprehensive car insurance, your fender will be replaced upon payment of your deductible, so long as the cost of the repairs doesn’t exceed your vehicle's actual cash value.

 Comprehensive Coverage & Commercial Auto Insurance